JetBrains/teamcity-documentation/topics/teamcity-2024-03-3-release-notes.md

 ### Security

-Security issues were fixed.
+3 security issues were fixed.
 To protect customers who have not yet updated their servers, we typically withhold details about these fixes.
 Instead, we encourage you to review our [Security Bulletin](https://www.jetbrains.com/privacy-security/issues-fixed/?product=TeamCity) a few days after each bugfix release for more information.